How to Format Fields in Bulk and Automatically to Ensure Data Consistency

 Step 2: Configure Formatting to Apply to Fields

-Step 2 allows you to set up functions for formatting and cleaning up your data.
-There are pre-built functions for standardizing phone numbers, countries, states, domains, and other values, so you should explore the options in the Function dropdown.
+There are pre-built functions for standardizing phone numbers, countries, states, domains, and other values, so you should explore the options in the Function dropdown or review the Function Catalog.

 format3.png